Potion: Immortality potion

 Creating a potion for immortality, was a common pursuit of alchemists throughout history.
 The Elixir of Life is a famous potion that aimed to create eternal youth.
 During the Chinese dynasties, this elixir of life was often recreated and drunk by emperors, nobles and officials.
 In India, there is a myth of the potion amrita, a drink of immortality made out of nectar.

-Hallucinogenic potions
+Psychedelic potions

 Ayahuasca

 Ayahuasca, is a hallucinogenic plant-based potion used in many parts of the world.
 It was first created by indigenous South Americans from the Amazon basin as a spiritual medicine.
 The potion was often administered by a shaman during a ceremony.
 The potion contains the boiled stems of the ayahuasca vine and leaves from the chacruna plant.
 Chacruna contains dimethyltryptamine (also known as DMT), a psychedelic drug.
 The potion caused users to vomit or 'purge' and induced hallucinations.

 Folklore

 Potions or mixtures are common within many of local mythologies.
 In particular, references to love potions are common in many cultures.
 Yusufzai witches, for example, would bathe a recently deceased leatherworker and sell the water to those seeking a male partner; this practice is said to exist in a modified form in modern times.